 LANGTANG AND GOSAIKUNDA TREK:

-The Langtang and Gosaikunda Trek route is along an ancient Hindu pilgrimage trail.
-Sandwiched between the main Himalayan range to the North and a lower range of peaks to the South, the Langtang region was designated as Nepal’s first Himalayan national park in 1971.
-Despite its proximity to Kathmandu Langtang and Gosaikunda receive far fewer trekkers compared to the Everest and Annapurna regions.
+The Langtang and Gosaikunda Trek is a combination of two treks: Langtang valley and Gosaikunda Lakes.
+This region is sandwiched between the main Himalayan range to the North and a lower range of peaks to the South.
+Moreover, the Langtang region was designated Nepal’s first Himalayan national park in 1971.
+Generally, far fewer trekkers embark on the Langtang and Gosaikunda trek compared to treks in the Everest and Annapurna regions despite its proximity to Kathmandu,

 THE TREK